Timing-based mass measurement of exotic long-lived particles at the FCC-ee: Introduction

 Among the most promising BSM signatures at FCC-ee are long-lived particles (LLPs), i.e. particles which decay inside the detector with a measurable path.
 The detection of such particles poses severe performance constraints on the detector design, and a recent review of studies in this sector can be found in \cite{Blondel:2022qqo}.

-As alluded in \cite{Blondel:2022qqo}, the mass of LLPs can be determined using the measurement of the length and time of their decay in the detector, combined with the kinematic beam constraints of FCC-ee.
-This possibility has been known for a long time, but the need for a large tracking volume, as well as a timing resolution in the ballpark of a few tens of picoseconds has so far put the practical realisation of this idea out of realistic experimental reach.
+As mentioned in \cite{Blondel:2022qqo}, the mass of LLPs can be measured by combining the length and time of their decay in the detector with the kinematic beam constraints of FCC-ee.
+This possibility has been recognized for a considerable time, but the need for a large tracking volume, as well as a timing resolution in the ballpark of a few tens of picoseconds has so far placed the practical realisation of this idea out of experimental reach.
 These features are present in the proposed design for FCC potential detectors, and the present study formalizes and quantifies for the first time the expected performance of this measurement technique in the FCC-ee context.

 The production of heavy neutral leptons (HNL) in the decay of the $Z$ boson is used as a benchmark model, and the constraints on the experimental design are assessed on the basis of a parameterised simulation of the expected performance of the tracking system of the proposed IDEA detector.